rackerlabs/rackspace-how-to/content/rackconnect/how-to-programmatically-determine-the-rackconnect-v20-automation-status-of-your-cloud.md

 #### How can I tell when Managed Operations post-build automation is complete?

-For Windows cloud servers, the following file is created when post-build automation is complete:
+For Windows&reg; cloud servers, the following file is created when post-build automation is complete:

 `C:\windows\temp\rs_managed_cloud_automation_complete.txt`

-For Linux cloud servers, the following file is created when post-build automation is complete:
+For Linux&reg; cloud servers, the following file is created when post-build automation is complete:

 `/tmp/rs_managed_cloud_automation_complete`